COMP361/f2019-hexanome-01/README.md

 The project was developed on Unity version 2019.3.7f1

 To play the game, import the project folder to Unity and build.
-Alternatively, check the build folder of the repository for a previously built executable of the game.

 ## Features